 About the Seminar Series Environment & Biodiversity

-In the seminar series “Environment & Biodiversity”, current research results from the fields of evolutionary biology, ecology, climate change effects, environment and biodiversity trends are presented.
-This seminar series is a public event and is suitable for both scientific staff and students, as well as for non-university guests.
+In the seminar series “Environment & Biodiversity”, current research results from the fields of evolutionary biology, ecology, climate change effects and environment and biodiversity trends are presented.
+This seminar series is a public event and is suitable for both university staff and students, as well as for all interested non-university guests.
 We cordially invite you to participate!

 Subscribe to our newsletter and don’t miss any exciting lectures!